aappleton8/OpPermissions/README.md

  - oppermissions.seepluginmessages : Enable the player to see plugin messages (such as config save messages) | Default: op

 Config:
+All configurable options for this plugin are in the file 'config.yml'.
  - allowrequests - Sets whether players can use the */oprequest* command or not (op: the requests are sent to ops; permission: the requests are sent to players with the permission *oppermissions.oprequest.see*; no: requests cannot be made)
  - opscanop - Whether ops can use the */op* command or not (default: the default happens; op: the player must be an op; permission: the player must have the *oppermissions.op* permission; no: the command can only be issued from the console)
  - ops - The list of permanent ops